git/git.github.io/rev_news/drafts/edition-38.md

 Peff then sent a patch series [doing all that](https://public-inbox.org/git/20180326072618.GA12530@sigill.intra.peff.net/).
 The series was reviewed by Eric and Jake.

-Kaartic reworked his original patch to improve `git branch --list̀ output and sent to the mailing list a
+Kaartic reworked his original patch to improve `git branch --list` output and sent to the mailing list a
 [second version of it](https://public-inbox.org/git/3566c82c-114a-ec2d-286c-2851e4b2952d@gmail.com/) along with Eric's patch adding new tests.